Inward-rectifier potassium channel: Mechanism of inward rectification

 The phenomenon of inward rectification of Kir channels is the result of high-affinity block by endogenous polyamines, namely spermine, as well as magnesium ions, that plug the channel pore at positive potentials, resulting in a decrease in outward currents.
 This voltage-dependent block by polyamines results in efficient conduction of current only in the inward direction.
 While the principal idea of polyamine block is understood, the specific mechanisms are still controversial.

 Activation by PIP2

 All Kir channels require phosphatidylinositol 4,5-bisphosphate (PIP2) for activation.
 PIP2 binds to and directly activates Kir 2.2 with agonist-like properties.
 In this regard Kir channels are PIP2 ligand-gated ion channels.

-Role of Kir channels
+Role

 Kir channels are found in multiple cell types, including macrophages, cardiac and kidney cells, leukocytes, neurons, and endothelial cells.
 By mediating a small depolarizing K+ current at negative membrane potentials, they help establish resting membrane potential, and in the case of the Kir3 group, they help mediate inhibitory neurotransmitter responses, but their roles in cellular physiology vary across cell types: